-- Strengthening the cross-border enforceability of the stay provisions that apply to eligible financial contracts, which will improve CDIC's ability to resolve a member institution with cross-border operations; - Providing legislative clarity to ensure beneficiaries of trust deposits continue to be protected once the new requirements related to trust deposits come into force; and - Extending the time limit for retaining control of a failing bank to 18 months from six months to allow CDIC time to complete its sale or restructuring.
+- Strengthening the cross-border enforceability of the stay provisions that apply to eligible financial contracts; - Providing legislative clarity to ensure beneficiaries of trust deposits continue to be protected once the new requirements related to trust deposits come into force; and - Extending the time limit for retaining control of a failing bank to 18 months from six months to allow CDIC time to complete its sale or restructuring.

-These condensed consolidated quarterly financial statements were approved and authorized for issue by the Corporation's Audit Committee on August 12, 2021.
+These condensed consolidated quarterly financial statements were approved and authorized for issue by the Corporation's Audit Committee on February 10, 2022.